davidtgonzales/Stochastic-Modelling/README.md

 # Stochastic-Modelling
-Stochastic models of genetic circuits in IPython.
+Stochastic models of biological systems and genetic circuits in IPython.